Robert Bertie, 3rd Earl of Lindsey1

 F, #26154, b.
 1 September 1655, d.
 30 June 1709

-Lady Mary Bertie was born on 1 September 1655.1 She was baptised on 1 September 1655 at Campden House, Kensington, London, England.1 She was the daughter of Montagu Bertie, 2nd Earl of Lindsey and Bridget Wray, Baroness Norreys.1 She married Sir Charles Dormer, 2nd Earl of Carnarvon, son of Sir Robert Dormer, 1st Earl of Carnarvon and Lady Anna Sophia Herbert.1 She died on 30 June 1709 at age 53 at Lindsay House, Westminster, London, England, without issue.1 She was buried on 1 September 1655 at Wing, Buckinghamshire, England.1 Her will (dated 22 October 1707) was probated on 8 July 1709.1
+Lady Mary Bertie was born on 1 September 1655.1 She was baptised on 1 September 1655 at Campden House, Kensington, London, EnglandG.1 She was the daughter of Montagu Bertie, 2nd Earl of Lindsey and Bridget Wray, Baroness Norris.1 She married Charles Dormer, 2nd Earl of Carnarvon, son of Robert Dormer, 1st Earl of Carnarvon and Lady Anna Sophia Herbert, before 1675.1 She died on 30 June 1709 at age 53 at Lindsay House, Westminster, London, EnglandG, without issue.1 Her will was proven (by probate) on 8 July 1709.1

 Citations